Shivansh235/linktr.ee/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+=> Linktree Clone with Next.js-:

+This project is a Linktree Clone built with Next.js, allowing users to create a personal page with multiple links.

+Tech Stack:

+Next.js – Fast, server-rendered React framework.
+Tailwind CSS – For modern and responsive styling.
+React Hook Form – Simplifies form handling.
+NextAuth.js – Currently using GitHub OAuth (more providers coming soon).
+MongoDB (or any DB) – Stores user links and profiles.